ArgyChris/Portfolio/Perceptron/README.md

-# Exercise 2: The perceptron versus the regressor
+# The perceptron versus the regressor

 The purpose of this project was to implement the gradient descent on a single neuron, the perceptron, using numpy only.
 In addition, to verify if the neuron worked, I performed training on the boston housing market dataset, and compare its inference with the standard regression from other sources.